West Valley High School (Spokane, Washington)

 West Valley High School is a public secondary school in Spokane Valley, Washington.
 It enrolls over 900 students in grades 9 through 12.
 The school colors are orange and black and the mascot is the eagles.

 As a Gates "Washington Achievers" grant high school, West Valley has started a mentor groups program.
-Staff members meet with small groups of students daily to discuss issues in students' lives and connect with the students in the hopes that it will improve student experience and performance.
+Staff members meet with small groups of students once a week to discuss issues in students' lives and connect with the students in the hopes that it will improve student experience and performance.

-Extracurricular activities

-Student clubs at West Valley High School include band, DECA, Drama, Knowledge Bowl, choir, a robotics team, and a collection of student-directed clubs.

 Athletics

 Fall sports include Football, Soccer, Volleyball, Cheerleading and Cross country.
 Winter sports are Basketball and Wrestling.
 In the spring, there is Tennis, Track and field, Baseball and Softball.